Lincoln23/Data-Aggregation/README.md

   - Oauth redirect URL is on hosted on port **3333**
   - Run `npm install` and `npm install -g datafire`
   - Start server by ` datafire serve --tasks true ` or by `datafire serve --port {port number}`
+  - Can also be started from `startup.js` using `Node startup.js` in the root directory
+  - Follow this [guide][pm2] to setup the service with pm2

 ## **Authorization**